japandan/lightsail_wp/README.md

    #bash migratewp.sh
 </pre>

 8. Copy the /var/www/html directory and files from a backup.
+As root do type:
 <pre>
+  #cd /
   #tar -xvzf /root/html.2020-12-08.tar.gz
 </pre>